Can Web traffic information help to improve the relevancy of search results?

 Each time someone navigates from one web page to another, that traffic may be captured by a web traffic monitor and the weight of the web edge between those two nodes may be increased.

-If an established web edge is not followed for a specified period of time, the weight of the web edge may be decreased.
+If an established web edge is not followed for a specified period, the weight of the web edge may be decreased.

 New web nodes may also be added to the Web graph as they are created, or removed from the Web graph if they are not accessed.